The Golden Globes return Tuesday in a 1-year audition – KION546

 Stars and studios boycotted last year’s ceremony, which NBC opted not to televise, saying the Hollywood Foreign Press Association needed time to make “meaningful reform.”
 A year later, much — though not all — of Hollywood appears ready to party, again.

 Following red carpet coverage (E! will air it live beginning at 6 p.m.
-EDT), the broadcast from the Beverly Hilton in Beverly Hills, Calif., starts at 8 p.m. on NBC.
-For the first time, the show will also be live-streamed, on NBCUniversal’s Peacock.
+EST), the broadcast from the Beverly Hilton in Beverly Hills, California, starts at 8 p.m. on NBC.
+For the first time, the show will also be livestreamed, on NBCUniversal’s Peacock.
 When the Globes were on the brink, NBC reworked its deal with the HFPA, putting the awards on a one-year contract and moving the show to Tuesday from its regular Sunday night spot.

+The Globes will unfold against the backdrop of heavy rains that have lashed Southern California and caused flooding up and down coastal areas and in the mountains outside Los Angeles.
+Prolonged rainfall, exceeding a foot since Sunday in some regions, caused flooding, mudslides and evacuations.
+More precipitation was forecast for Tuesday.

 Hosting is comedian Jerrod Carmichael, who won an Emmy last year for his HBO special “Rothaniel.”
 Eddie Murphy and Ryan Murphy are set to receive tributes.
 Presenters include Ana de Armas (a nominee for “Blonde”), Jenna Ortega (nominated for “Wednesday”), Billy Porter, Tracy Morgan, Jennifer Coolidge (nominated for “White Lotus”) and Quentin Tarantino.
 Sean Penn will also introduce a message from Ukraine’s President Volodymyr Zelenskyy.